 3.1 The Council must be satisfied in any procurement process that potential suppliers have satisfactory systems for managing health and safety in relation to the matters concerned.
 Details of their health and safety policy relevant to the performance of the contract must be obtained to ensure it provides satisfactory systems for managing health and safety.
+Monitoring
-Monitoring arrangements must be in place post contract award to ensure that health and safety matters are being properly addressed.

-Potential suppliers are also asked to acknowledge that they have seen and understand the terms of the Council's health and safety policy in relation to the matters concerned.

-3.2 Suppliers of services which may involve contact with the users of the services, or the wider community, should be asked to demonstrate specific attributes with regard to fair treatment and equal opportunities.
-All potential suppliers must be required to comply with the Council's equalities policy.

-4. TRANSFER OF UNDERTAKINGS (PROTECTION OF EMPLOYMENT) REGULATIONS 2006 (TUPE)

-- 4.1 TUPE should be presumed to apply in any procurement process involving the contracting out of a service area with a discrete budget and staff assigned to it.
+- arrangements must be in place post contract award to ensure that health and safety matters are being properly addressed. - 3.2 Potential suppliers are also asked to acknowledge that they have seen and understand the terms of the Council's health and safety policy in relation to the matters concerned. - 3.3 Suppliers of services which may involve contact with the users of the services, or the wider community, should be asked to demonstrate specific attributes with regard to fair treatment and equal opportunities.
+All potential suppliers must be required to comply with the Council's equalities policy. - 3.4 Consideration must be given to sustainability and carbon reduction within a) the determination of whether to procure, b) the specification, c) the quality assessment of competing tenders. - 3.5 For all procurements over the quotation value consideration must be given as to whether Social Value can be increased. - 4.
+TRANSFER OF UNDERTAKINGS (PROTECTION OF EMPLOYMENT) REGULATIONS 2006 (TUPE) - 4.1 TUPE should be presumed to apply in any procurement process involving the contracting out of a service area with a discrete budget and staff assigned to it.
 The exception to this is if there are genuine exceptional reasons for TUPE not to apply.
 These could be where: - A contract is for the provision of both goods and services, but the provision of services is ancillary in purpose to the provision of the goods. - The matter being contracted is essentially new or a one off project. - Services or goods are essentially a commodity bought "off the shelf" and no grouping of staff is specifically and permanently assigned to a common task. - The features of the service or function subject to the contracting exercise are significantly different from the features of the function previously performed within the Council, or by an existing supplier such as a function to be delivered electronically and in a way that requires radically different skills, experience and equipment. - 4.2 Invitations to Tender should state that staff will transfer pursuant to TUPE and sufficient information should be provided to enable potential suppliers to cost the effect of TUPE applying and staff transferring to them.
 Human Resources will deal with the provision of the appropriate information (For outsourced contracts).
 Pensions provided to transferred staff must be certified by the Government Actuary as "broadly comparable" with the Local Government Superannuation Scheme.
 There should also be an agreement with the new employer's pension scheme providing that staff will be able to transfer their accrued service credits into that scheme on a day-for-day, or equivalent, basis.

 Alternatively, if the new employee so wishes, transferred staff can continue to have access to the Local Government Superannuation Scheme.
 Advice on the applicability of TUPE and the clauses to be inserted in Invitations to Tender and contracts should be sought in the first instance from the Procurement Manager.